cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/overview/main-window.md

 - Progress indicators where available
 - Warnings or errors

+When you choose **Logging → Start Logging**, a **logging pane** appears (typically docked above the status bar).
+This pane shows streaming log output from algorithms and utilities while they run.
+Choosing **Logging → Stop Logging** hides the logging pane and, if file logging is enabled, closes the current log file.

-Long-running algorithms often update this area, and some provide **cancellable** operations from here.
+Long-running algorithms often update the status area and/or logging pane, and some provide **cancellable** operations from here.